Recensus/developer-docs/posts/customer.md

 1) A data section containing the data required by the API

-2) A 'Signed Request' containing your merchant API token and a hash of various request parameters and the 'shared secret' you recieved when registering as a merchant with Recensus.
+2) A 'Signed Request' containing a merchant API token and a hash of various request parameters and the 'shared secret' you received when registering as a merchant with Recensus.

 The JSON data is then posted to the endpoint to schedule a CCR.